Search by Keyword

 The actual master tape was pulled out of the archives in the mid 2000’s by George Martin and son Giles Martin to create a whole new stereo mix of the song for the Cirque du Soleil show entitled “Love.”
 Not only did they think to tack on some instrumental bars of “Blackbird” at the beginning, but the end result was a flawless production that corrected all of the anomalies of the previous stereo mixes.
 No more violin squeak in the first verse and no more fret noise in the final verse.
 The positioning of the elements were nearly identical though, except that both the acoustic guitar and the quartet were panned slightly more toward center.

 Not to be forgotten in a true “Recording History” of the song are the live recordings done by Paul throughout the years.
 Sometime in May or June of 1976, Wings recorded a live version that appears on “Wings Over America.”
+On the Deluxe Edition Box Set of this album, a different live version of the song recorded on June 14th, 1976 at Cow Palace in Daly City, California is included on a bonus CD.
 On September 2nd, 1990, a live recording of the song was recorded for his “Tripping The Live Fantastic” album.
-Sometime in April or May of 2002, the song was recorded for his album “Back In The U.S.” And finally, during his performances at New York City’s “Citi Field” between July 15th and 22nd, he recorded a version for his “Good Evening New York City” album.
+Sometime in April or May of 2002, the song was recorded for his album “Back In The US” And finally, during his performances at New York City’s “Citi Field” between July 15th and 22nd, he recorded a version for his “Good Evening New York City” album.

 Song Structure and Style